phoenixframework/phoenix/docs/controllers.md

 ### Redirection

 Often, we need to redirect to a new url in the middle of a request.
-A successful `create` action, for instance, will usually redirect to the `show` action for the model we just created.
+A successful `create` action, for instance, will usually redirect to the `show` action for the schema we just created.
 Alternately, it could redirect to the `index` action to show all the things of that same type.
 There are plenty of other cases where redirection is useful as well.

 Whatever the circumstance, Phoenix controllers provide the handy `redirect/2` function to make redirection easy.
 Phoenix differentiates between redirecting to a path within the application and redirecting to a url - either within our application or external to it.